 Georgia Custody Schedules as Explained by our Child Custody Attorneys

 A custody schedule in Georgia can be as simple or as complex as needed to fit your particular circumstances.
 Schedules can involve mid-week visits, alternating weekends, and more.
 Questions such as who will have the children for holidays and birthdays will also have to be resolved.
 Because your custody schedule will determine how you and your spouse will split time spent with your children for years to come, it’s important that it is crafted with care and expertise.
-Without proper legal guidance, one can quickly miss out on valuable time spent with their child.
-Look to Kitchens New Cleghorn, LLC’s experienced lawyers to help you create a comprehensive custody and visitation schedule that meets the requirements of Georgia law and preserves your precious family ties.
+Without the proper legal guidance, one can quickly miss out on valuable time spent with their child.
+Look to Kitchens New Cleghorn, LLC’s experienced custody Attorneys to help you create a comprehensive custody and visitation schedule that meets the requirements of Georgia law and preserves your precious family ties.

 Changes to Georgia Child Custody Schedules

 Life circumstances don’t always stay the same and neither should your custody schedule.
 If you move, get a new job, or experience any other lifestyle changes, your previous schedule may no longer be convenient or practical for you or your children.
-Thankfully, Georgia law allows for the modification of custody schedules, and our Atlanta child custody lawyers can petition the court to modify your schedule in a way that matches your life needs.
+Thankfully, Georgia law allows for the modification of custody schedules.
+Our Atlanta child custody lawyers can petition the court to modify your schedule in a way that matches your life needs.
 If a career change, a move, or some other major change means your old schedule is no longer a fit, give us a call right away.

 Divorce should never cost you family relationships.
 Arrange a consultation with one of our skilled divorce attorneys as soon as you begin seeking a divorce.
 We’ll walk you through the court system and reach a resolution that protects the best interests of you and your children.
 For a typical contested custody issue, our law firm retainer begins at $5,000.00.
 To talk with one of our family law attorneys about representing you, either fill out the brief form to your left or give us a call.